 Determining Fault in Pedestrian Accidents Is Not Always Cut and Dry

 Just like in personal injury claims stemming from a motor vehicle crash, liability (i.e., fault or responsibility for an act) must be determined.
 While insurance companies take pedestrian versus motor vehicle accident cases very seriously, just because a person is struck walking in a crosswalk and severely injured doesn’t mean the insurance company automatically accepts liability and pays compensation.

-Insurance investigators know that in this scenario witness statements, accident reconstruction, even available video can defeat a claim for personal injury by an injured pedestrian.
+Insurance investigators know that in this scenario, witness statements, accident reconstruction, and even available video can defeat a claim for personal injury by an injured pedestrian.
 As an example, stepping off the curb when motor vehicles are too close in distance or going too fast to stop could mean the motor vehicle may not be liable for the resulting collision, or that the pedestrian was comparatively negligent, which may be fatal to a personal injury claim.

-So then, with all this information what is the answer to the question proposed above?
+So then, with all this information, what is the answer to the question proposed above?
 Well, if you are driving and see someone intending to cross the street and you can reasonably stop, then you must stop.
 Massachusetts is a comparative negligence state meaning that even if a pedestrian contributed to the accident, they could still recover compensation as long as the pedestrian was less than 51% at fault.
 If it’s determined that the pedestrian was 51% or more responsible for the accidents, there is no recovery.
 The courts will reduce a plaintiff’s award by his or her percentage of fault.